testrepo11244/sn-ibm-cloud-native-full-stack-development-capstone/README.md

-# Car Dealership Full‑Stack Application
+# Car Dealership Review Full‑Stack Application

-**Repository:** `car-dealership-fullstack`
+**Repository:** `car-dealership-review`

-**Project Name:** Car Dealership Review Platform
+**Project Name:** Car Dealership Review Full‑Stack Application

-This repository contains a Django REST API backend and a React frontend that together provide a complete car‑dealership review system.
-Users can:
+This project is a Django + React web application that allows users to browse car dealers, view dealer details, read and submit reviews, and perform sentiment analysis on review text.
+The frontend is built with React and served as static files by Django.
+The backend provides a REST API for dealer data, user authentication, and review handling.

+---

+*Features include:*
+- User registration and login (JWT authentication)
-- Browse dealers by state or ID
+- Dealer list filtered by state
-- View dealer details and customer reviews
+- Dealer detail page with reviews
+- Review submission with sentiment analysis
-- Register, log in, and post their own reviews
+- Admin dashboard for managing dealers and reviews
-- Administrators can manage dealers, reviews, and users via the Django admin panel

-The project includes CI/CD with GitHub Actions, automated testing, and a live deployment URL (see the deployment tasks).
+- CI/CD pipeline using GitHub Actions
+- Deployment on Render/Heroku (or similar)